 Otherwise, you will almost always use your VSM Power Tool.

-Get Oriented to the Value Stream Mapping training available to you
+for how to do the Value Stream Mapping Process

 Now that you have your Value Stream Mapping template opened in front of you in Excel,